 You can access One Identity Manager documentation in the Manager and in the Designer by selecting the Help > Search menu item.
-The online version of One Identity Manager documentation is available in the Support portal under Technical Documentation.
+The online version of One Identity Manager documentation is available on the Support Portal under Technical Documentation.
 You will find videos with additional information at www.YouTube.com/OneIdentity.